rjray/bookmarkos-tools/METRICS.md

 13. Average tag size/reach
 14. Count of distinct tags' usage by date, within the period being measured

-Elements 4-9 are only calculated when there is a second (basis) data-set to compare the focus data-set with.
+Items 4-9 and 14 are only calculated when there is a second (basis) data-set to compare the focus data-set with.

 ## Planned Metrics